ARTICLE 1. DEFINITIONS IN THESE GENERAL TERMS AND CONDITIONS THE FOLLOWING DEFINITIONS APPLY:

 - The Nomination / Nominating: (I) the submission by PhysioMatch to the Client of a curriculum vitae or information identifying the Candidate and/or (II) the holding of a personal or telephone interview by the Client with a Candidate.

 2.1 These General Terms and Conditions are deemed to have been accepted by the Client at the moment that the Candidate is nominated or appointed, or at the moment that the Client passes on information about the Candidate to third parties.
+In the event that PhysioMatch delivers candidates to a mediation partner, the agreement of the original client with the mediation partner of PhysioMatch is concluded and therefore these general terms and conditions do not apply to the client, but the general terms and conditions of this mediation partner.

 2.2 These General Terms and Conditions contain the entire agreement between the parties.
 Applicability of any General Terms and Conditions or Purchase Conditions by the Client is expressly excluded.